-The study of the ocular aberrations is an important field concerned in ophthalmology due to the great amount of visual quality information that we can obtain from it.
-This fact has a direct impact over vary applications like refractive surgery, intraocular lens customization, or for understand how affect some corneal disease on the patient’s vision.
+The study of the ocular aberrations is an important field concerned in ophthalmology, due to the great amount of visual quality information that we can obtain from it.
+This fact has a direct impact on various applications such as refractive surgery, intraocular lens customization, or for understanding how affect some corneal disease on the patient’s vision.

-In Wooptix we approach for our high-resolution sensor to obtain the aberrated wavefront outcoming from the eye based in our Wavefront Phase Imaging (WFPI) technique.
-The clear advantage that has this sensor is its resolution, which isn’t limited by a set of microlenses as the widely sensor used in this sector.
-For this reason, we have 10,000 times more measuring points for reconstruct the real wavefront using the entire patient’s pupil, so we can analyse patterns of high frequency that are invisible for the other sensors.
-Likewise, we can appreciate small details that since the moment hasn’t been discovered and would allow the characterization, monitoring or diagnosis of ocular diseases or conditions such as corneal ectasias, guarantee the appropriate position of an intraocular lens after the surgery, or the correct scarring of any kind of keratitis or traumatism.
+In Wooptix we approach for our high-resolution sensor to obtain the aberrated wavefront outcome from the eye, based on our Wavefront Phase Imaging (WFPI) technique.
+The clear advantage that this sensor has is its resolution, which isn’t limited by a set of microlenses as the widely sensor used in this sector.
+For this reason, we have 10,000 times more measuring points to reconstruct the real wavefront using the entire patient’s pupil, so we can analyze patterns of high frequency that are invisible to the other sensors.
+Likewise, we can appreciate small details that since the moment hasn’t been discovered and would allow the characterization, monitoring or diagnosis of ocular diseases or conditions such as corneal ectasias, guarantee the appropriate position of an intraocular lens after the surgery, or the correct scarring of any kind of keratitis or traumatis m.

 As the WFPI is based in the geometric propagation of the light, any small structure, particle, or traumatism that induce a deviation in the expected ray path will turn visible to our sensor inducing their proper alterations in the whole phase.
 So, to analyse the high-order aberrations maps is as important as the low-order map, because the last can camouflage information that gives the key in the patient visual discomfort, which impact directly in the patient’s quality life.
 Thanks to that, we can achieve the shape, centering and position of an Intraocular Lens once it has been implanted in the patient already, being able to obtain its phase without resorting to adaptative optics or other kind of simulations and which profile appears perfectly reconstructed in the high-pass filter map.